dotnet/TorchSharp/docfx/articles/modules.md

 # Creating Your Own TorchSharp Modules

 Unfortunatly, the word 'Module' is one of the most overloaded terms in software.
-That said, the module concept is central to TorchSharp, which means we have to define its contextual meaing.
+That said, the module concept is central to TorchSharp, which means we have to define its contextual meaning.

 In the context of TorchSharp, it means the same as in PyTorch: the fundamental building block of all models is the 'Module' class.
 All neural network layers are derived from Module and the way to create a model for training and inference in your code is to create a new Module.
 Without it, back-propagation will not work.